a-efstathiou/custom-orm-framework/README.md

 # Custom ORM Framework

-The Custom ORM Framework is a lightweight Object-Relational Mapping (ORM) tool designed to simplify database interactions by automatically generating methods for database operations based on class annotations.
+The Custom ORM Framework is a lightweight Object-Relational Mapping (ORM) tool made in java and designed to simplify database interactions by automatically generating methods for database operations based on class annotations.

 ## Features